USDA FoodKeeper – Cold Storage Guidelines

 To check if sliced Gouda cheese from the grocery deli counter has gone bad, look for any mold growth, discoloration, or slimy texture.
 Additionally, a sour or unpleasant smell may indicate spoilage.
 Fresh Gouda cheese should have a smooth texture, a creamy ivory color, and a mild, nutty aroma.

 Gouda Cheese Sliced at Grocery Deli Counter is susceptible to contamination by bacteria such as Listeria monocytogenes and Staphylococcus aureus.
-To prevent foodborne illness, always ensure proper refrigeration, avoid cross-contamination, and consume within a recommended time frame.
+To reduce the risk of foodborne illness, always ensure proper refrigeration, avoid cross-contamination, and consume within a recommended time frame.
 High-risk scenarios include leaving the cheese at room temperature for extended periods or not following proper sanitation practices during slicing.

 To maintain the freshness and flavor of Gouda Cheese Sliced at Grocery Deli Counter, store it in airtight containers or cheese paper in the refrigerator.
 Avoid storing it near strong-smelling foods as Gouda easily absorbs odors.
 For optimal taste, allow the cheese to come to room temperature before serving and use a separate clean knife for each slicing to prevent cross-contamination.